Bayesian model selection

 We have also always felt a bit exposed in this, as feature selection seems unjustified in standard explanations of regression.
 One feels that if a coefficient were meant to be zero, the fitting procedure would have set it to zero.
 Under this misapprehension, stepping in and removing some variables feels unjustified.

-Regardless of intuition or feelings, it is a fair question: is variable selection a natural justifiable part of modeling?
+Regardless of intuition or feelings, it is a fair question: is variable selection a natural justifiable part of modelling?
 Or is it something that is already done (therefore redundant)?
 Or is it something that is not done for important reasons (such as avoiding damaging bias)?

 In this note we will show that feature selection is in fact an obvious justified step when using a sufficiently sophisticated model of regression.
 This note is long, as it defines so many tiny elementary steps.
 However this note ends with a big point: variable selection is justified.
 It naturally appears in the right variation of Bayesian Regression.
 You should select variables, using your preferred methodology.
 And you shouldn’t feel bad about selecting variables.